 How to heal a broken heart: STEP #5: Let go of the guilt.

 If you suffer from the disease to please like I used to, having boundaries of any kind will elicit guilt.
-But here’s the thing – since when did recognizing yourself in a healthy manner by communicating through your actions that you need time and space to heal, deal and process, become a bad thing?
+But since when did recognizing yourself in a healthy manner by communicating through your actions that you need time and space to heal, deal and process, become something to feel guilty over?

 If anyone makes you feel guilty for that (including the cynical audience in your head), make the decision to opt OUT of the bs.
 If someone or something breaks your heart, it’s not only okay, it’s healthy to distance yourself.
-It’s unhealthy, wrong and never sexy to feel guilty for acknowledging that you aren’t a light switch.
+It’s unhealthy to feel guilty for acknowledging that you aren’t a light switch.

 How to heal a broken heart: STEP #6: Anger > Hopelessness

 But HOW do you move from hopelessness to anger?
 It seems impossible.
 The only way to propel out of hopeless heartbreak is through acknowledgment.
-If someone has been a complete piece of sh*t, you need to acknowledge them for who they are.
-Get over the arguing with reality romanticizing and start to get REAL with what you DO know.
+If someone has acted in ways that made you question your worth, you need to acknowledge them for who they are.
+Get over the romanticizing and start to get REAL with what you DO know.
 The truth does indeed, set you free.

 How to heal a broken heart: STEP #7: Adopt this version of forgiveness (it’s much easier and less dramatic)